- Industrial sand mining

 State law requires the proper abandonment of all boreholes or drillholes exceeding 10 feet in depth or which intersect groundwater.

-State law defines a borehole as "a circular hole deeper than it is wide, constructed in earth material for the purpose of either installing a well or obtaining geologic or groundwater related data."
-Boreholes are also referred to as drillholes.
+Drillholes are also referred to as "boreholes" which are defined in s.
+NR 141.05(9) as a "circular hole deeper than it is wide, constructed in earth material for the purpose of either installing a well or obtaining geologic or groundwater related data."

 For further information about proper abandonment of boreholes and drillholes, contact: